NAL-i5K/AgBioData_GFF3_recommendation/Recommendations.md

   - **Summary**: There is no clear guidance on how to interpret the score column.
 Therefore, define how the score was calculated in a pragma.
   - **Proposed changes to specification**: Define score calculation via pragma.
   - **Rationale**: There is currently no standard for providing metadata or context for the score column, rendering the score essentially meaningless.
-  - **Best practice**: Define how the score was calculated in a pragma.
+  - **Best practice**:  Optionally, define how the score was calculated in a pragma.
 May have multiple parts, such as score name, program, version, range, and whether quality increases or decreases or is constant with increasing values.
 Use [EDAM ontology](https://edamontology.org) where possible.
 The score itself must be a floating point number.
 This recommendation considers the score column only when representing gene models.
 See [Pragmas section](#pragmas) for more information.
   - **Validation**
     - A period indicates no score.
     - If any record has a value in the score column:
       - It must be a floating point number
-      - There must be a `#!score` pragma in the following format: `#!score score-name program program-version score-range decreases|increases`
+      - Optionally, there is a ##score pragma in the following format: ##Score name="[name/calculated-by]";min=[min-value]; max=[max-val];best=[lower/higher]
   - **Example**: [https://docs.google.com/document/d/180g1rfC5n\_cR6sioG\_LFGaUPNmQyDqTsPafVu4gM018/edit#bookmark=id.wsrdofcyxnmu](https://docs.google.com/document/d/180g1rfC5n_cR6sioG_LFGaUPNmQyDqTsPafVu4gM018/edit#bookmark=id.wsrdofcyxnmu)